Glen's remarkable All Ireland Club triumph is a victory forged though years of heartbreak

-The result confirms to the club's critics a charge long held against the Watty's, that when push comes to shove in championship football, Glen will be found wanting.
-That Sunday evening 39 months ago, after Ciaran McFaul's injury time point to level was deemed to have arrived after the final whistle, it seems even fate has decided against the club.
+The result confirms to critics a charge long held against the Watty's, that when push comes to shove in championship football, Glen will be found wanting.
+That Sunday evening just over four years ago, after Ciaran McFaul's injury time point to level was deemed after the final whistle, it seemed that even fate has decided against the club.

 The lack of a John McLaughlin Cup in the trophy cabinet was always a convenient stick with which to beat Glen.

-Glen were by no means the only club in the county waiting to shake John McLaughlin by the hands under the Celtic Park stand at that time but the fixation on the Watty's was largely due to their remarkable underage production line.
-The worst kept secret in Derry and beyond in terms of talent, the club had county and provincial champions aplenty within their youth ranks and every pundit in the county was eager to tip each rolling 12 month period as the one which would finally see the emergence of a beautiful championship monster.
+Glen were by no means the only club in the county waiting to shake Mr. McLaughlin by the hands under the Celtic Park stand at that time but the fixation on the Watty's was largely due to their remarkable underage production line.
+The worst kept secret in Derry and beyond in terms of talent, the club had county and provincial champions aplenty within their youth ranks and every pundit in the county was eager to tip each season as the one which would finally see the emergence of a beautiful championship monster.

-The list goes on and after every single one of those setbacks (because that's all they were in hindsight), after every false dawn, Glen's mentality was questioned.
-Everyone knew the talent was there, so why else would the Maghera club not have translated underage success to senior?
+The list goes on and after every single one of those setbacks (because that's all they were), after every false dawn, Glen's mentality was questioned.
+Everyone knew the talent was there, so why else would the Maghera club not have translated underage success to senior glory?
 If only football was that simple.

 It's an ability, a lesson forged in heartbreak, that served them well on their way to that 2021 Derry victory and each year since.
 It served them well in their 2022 and 2023 Ulster victories.
 And it served the Watty's well on Sunday in Croke Park.